Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Effect Size and Goal-Count Accuracy

 \subsection{The Suitcase Lock Domain}

 To study the relationship between effect size and planning efficiency, we introduce the Suitcase Lock domain.
-The Suitcase Lock is a planning problem whose solution requires entering a combination on a lock with $N$ dials, each with $M$ digits, and $2N$ actions, half which increment a deterministic subset of the dials (modulo $M$), and half which decrement the same dials (see Figure \ref{fig:suitcase-results}).
-Let $k_i$ denote the effect size of action $a_i$, and $\bar{k}$ denote the mean effect size across all actions.
-Given a $\bar{k}$, we generate problem instances with different start states, goal states, and sets of actions such that they have mean effect size $\bar{k}$.
-This allows us to examine action effect size while holding other problem variables fixed.
+The Suitcase Lock is a planning problem whose solution requires entering a combination on a lock with $N$ dials, each with $M$ digits, and $2N$ actions, half of which increment a deterministic subset of the dials (modulo $M$) and the other half of which decrement the same dials (see Figure \ref{fig:suitcase-results}, top).
+For each problem instance, a start state, goal state, and (fixed) action set are generated randomly, and a parameter $\overline{k}$ controls the mean effect size across all actions.
+This allows us to examine action effect size while holding other problem variables constant.
+For implementation details, see Appendix \appref{appendix:suitcase-impl}{A} of the supplementary materials.

-Regardless of $\bar{k}$, we ensure that every state can always be reached from every other state.
-Note that if $\bar{k}=N$, or if all actions modify (for example) an even number of state variables, it is not possible to reach every state from every other state.
-To circumvent this issue, we check that for a given problem instance, the increment and decrement action sets can each be reduced to an $N\times N$ binary matrix with full rank.
-We repeatedly generate action sets with the desired mean effect size until we find one that satisfies this condition.
-The resulting action sets are therefore different for each random seed, except when $\bar{k}=1$ where we always use the identity matrix $I$, and when $\bar{k}=(N-1)$ where we use $1-I$ with an extra 1 added to the first diagonal element to break symmetry.
-The decrement actions are always the negation of the increment actions, and we ignore them for $M=2$.

-\subsection{Focused Actions Improve the Goal-Count Heuristic}
+\subsubsection{Focused Actions Improve the Goal-Count Heuristic}

-We first investigate the accuracy of the goal-count heuristic for two small Suitcase Lock problems: one with $N=10$ and $M=2$; and the other with $N=5$ and $M=4$.
-For each possible effect size $\bar{k} \in \{1,...,N-1\}$, we compute the true distance between all pairs of states, and compare the results with the goal-count, treating the second state of each pair as the goal.
-We compute the average heuristic value for each true distance across 10 random seeds for each $\bar{k}$, and then compute the Pearson correlation and Spearman rank correlation coefficients between heuristic and distance.
+We first investigate the accuracy of the goal-count heuristic for two small Suitcase Lock problems.
+For each possible effect size, we compute the true distance between all pairs of states, and compare the results with the goal-count, treating the second state of each pair as the goal.
+We compute the average heuristic value for each true distance, and then compute the Pearson correlation and Spearman rank correlation coefficients between heuristic and distance.
 The results are shown in Table \ref{tab:correlation}, where we see that actions with more focused effects (i.e. lower $\bar{k}$) lead to significantly higher correlation.

-\subsection{Focused Actions Improve Planning Efficiency}
+\subsubsection{Focused Actions Improve Planning Efficiency}